GaiaNet-AI/docs/docs/node-guide/troubleshooting.md

 yum install libgomp
 ```

-This issue will be fixed in the upcoming days.
+This issue was fixed in `version 0.2.2`.

 ## Failed to remove the default collection